UWIT-IAM/actions/update-slack-workflow-canvas/README.md

 ### Standalone app can be used however you like

 You don't have to use actions to use the app!

+Even if you are outside of UW-IT, you can use this app as a standalone docker image provided you meet the following prerequisites:

+- A Google Datastore service credential that is able to create and delete entities in the `github-actions` namespace, using the kinds `SlackWorkflowCanvas` and `SlackWorkflowLock`. **Please feel free to submit a PR to support other temporary data storage backends**
+- A slack bot token that can create and edit messages in the channel(s) that you will be using.

 You can use the docker container and bring your own bot token.
-(Docker container currently requires access to the IAM gcr repository; if there is external interest I am happy to wire this up to Github as well.)
+Likewise, you can use the default entrypoint to configure everything via environment variable, or override the entrypoint to use the CLI `run.py` instead.

 ### Safe for parallel jobs

 It is possible to use this action in jobs that run in parallel.
 This action comes with a locking mechanism so that only one job can "check out" the workflow canvas at a time to update it.
+Note: This is currently not optional, and requires access to Github Datastore.
+(Repos in the UWIT-IAM organization get this automatically).

 ### Flexible use cases

-You can define your entire workflow at the beginning, or add steps ad-hoc as your workflow progresses.
-Updates are atomic within the context of a given workflow
+You can define your entire workflow at the beginning, or add or remove steps ad-hoc as your workflow progresses.

 For available commands, see [commands](#command).